eda6767/Jenkins-sql-gcp/README.md

 mysql
 ```

-Now from remote-host we are gonna conect to mysql container:
+Now from remote-host we are gonna conect to mysql container, create database, table and insert some data into the table.

 ```
 mysql -u root -h db_host -p